AndreBaltazar8/ablac/docs/toolchain.md

 An extension-defined target with linker flavor and emulation `none` may use any object triple implemented by the installed LLVM and emit an `object` or `static-library`.
 LLVM target registration is not architecture-specific.
+The same generic contract is available directly from the CLI with `--target-triple <triple> --object-format <format>`; it defaults to an object artifact and deliberately cannot request an executable or shared library.
 Executables, shared libraries, and modules require an explicit supported runtime/linker contract; a target descriptor cannot silently imply a host ABI, startup sequence, sysroot, or platform linker.